ilho-tiger/slack-notifier/README.md

 ## Overview

-`slack-notifier` is a simple Go application for sending messages to a Slack channel using a webhook URL.
+`slack-notifier` contains a simple Go package `slack` for sending messages to a Slack channel using a webhook URL.

 ## Configuration